-I am already in Canada under the IEC initiative and am applying as a repeat participant.
-I am employed but I do not have the sufficient amount of funds in my account as per the eligibility criteria of the IEC.
-Will a letter from my employer be sufficient to demonstrate I can support myself financially?
+6. I am already in Canada under the IEC initiative and am applying as a repeat participant.
+I am employed, but I do not have sufficient funds in my account as per the eligibility criteria of the IEC.
+Will a letter from my employer be enough to demonstrate I can support myself financially?

-No. Assuming your new application to the IEC initiative is successful and you present yourself at a Canadian Port of Entry to obtain a new open work permit, you must have a bank account statement which clearly shows you have sufficient funds in your bank account to support yourself financially for the first three months of your stay in Canada (C$2,500).
-A letter from your employer is not sufficient to demonstrate you can support yourself financially and will not be accepted.
+No. Assuming your new application to the IEC initiative is successful and you present yourself at a Canadian port of entry to obtain a new work permit, you must have a bank account statement that clearly shows you have sufficient funds in your bank account to support yourself financially for three months (C$2,500).
+A letter from your employer is not sufficient and will not be accepted.

-Please note that the residency requirement for UK applicants has changed.
-Applicants are no longer required to demonstrate that have lived continuously in the UK for the past three years.
+Please note that the residency requirement for U.K. applicants has changed.
+Applicants are no longer required to demonstrate that they have lived continuously in the United Kingdom for the past three years.

-I am in Canada/in another country.
-Can I participate to the IEC initiative without coming back to United Kingdom?
+8. I am in Canada/in another country.
+May I participate to the IEC initiative without coming back to the United Kingdom?

-If your usual place of residence is United Kingdom and you are temporarily out of the country, you may apply from the country in which you are.
+If your usual place of residence is the United Kingdom and you are temporarily out of the country, you may apply from the country where you are.
 If your application is accepted, you will receive your Letter of Introduction by email.
-If you are already in Canada, you will have to leave the country with this letter and present it to an Immigration Officer at a Canadian port of entry (i.e. a border crossing) in order to have your work permit issued.
+If you are already in Canada, you must exit Canada and re-enter with your Letter of Introduction in order to have your work permit issued.
 Re-entry may occur through any Canadian port of entry.

-I am currently in Canada on Working Holiday status and would like to apply participate again next year.
-When can I submit a new application to the IEC?
+9. I am currently in Canada on Working Holiday status and would like to apply to participate again next year.
+When may I submit a new application to the IEC?

-You may submit an application to the IEC at any time while we are accepting applications for an upcoming year.
-It is important to note that you cannot be issued a new temporary work permit until your current permit expires and that the Letter of Introduction you would be issued is valid for 12 months from the date of issue.
-If you wish to apply to participate in the working holiday initiative in consecutive years, we recommend that you submit your new application no later than three months before your current work permit expires.
+You may submit an application to the IEC at any time we are accepting applications for an upcoming year.
+Note that you cannot be issued a new temporary work permit until your current permit expires, and the new Letter of Introduction you would be issued is valid for 12 months from the date of issue.

-What kind of jobs can I hold with the work permit issued under IEC?
-Are there restrictions on the duration of the employment contracts, the language of the workplace, the location or the number of employers I can have?
+1. What kinds of jobs may I hold with the work permit issued under IEC?
+Are there restrictions on the duration of the employment contracts, the language of the workplace, the location or the number of employers I may have?

-Are there any restrictions on the type of employment I can hold in Canada?
+2. Are there any restrictions on the type of employment I may hold in Canada?

 No. However, certain professions in Canada are regulated.